 Background

 After successfully setting up and running a FlowSOM analysis, you can perform exploratory or quantitative downstream analysis on your FlowSOM results.
-As part of the analysis process, you’ll want to assess the quality of the FlowSOM analysis, which can be done by displaying FlowSOM metaclusters on a viSNE map and with heatmaps that show the marker expression of the FlowSOM metaclusters.
-This article outlines the content of static output files from FlowSOM, how to interact with the analysis output within Cytobank, ways to assess FlowSOM quality, and how to perform downstream exploratory data analysis with FlowSOM.
+As part of the analysis process, you’ll want to assess the quality of the FlowSOM analysis, which can be done by displaying FlowSOM metaclusters on a Dimensionality Reduction (DR) map and with heatmaps that show the marker expression of the FlowSOM metaclusters.
+This article outlines the content of static output files from FlowSOM, how to interact with the analysis output in the Cytobank platform, ways to assess FlowSOM quality, and how to perform downstream exploratory data analysis with FlowSOM.
 Click the links below to jump to the relevant section:

 - Output files for FlowSOM

-- Interacting with FlowSOM analysis output within Cytobank
+- Interacting with FlowSOM analysis output in the Cytobank platform

 - How to assess FlowSOM Quality